aws-ia/terraform-aws-eks-blueprints/docs/blueprints/private-public-ingress.md

 ---
-title: Private and Public Nginx Ingress
+title: Private and Public Ingress
 ---

 {%